peterjokumsen/peterjokumsen/README.md

 I find this extremely funky, to have an actual statistic of time spent in the different projects I work on.
 I highly recommend signing up with [WakaTime](https://wakatime.com/) if you like.

+[athul/waka-readme](https://github.com/athul/waka-readme) GitHub action used to update the readme daily.

 <!--
 **peterjokumsen/peterjokumsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.